This post may contain affiliate links. Please read our disclosure policy.

 Zucchini is a magically versatile vegetable.
 It works beautifully in both sweet and savory dishes and is equally at home on center stage in my favorite Zucchini Salad as it is in a supporting role.
 In this Zucchini Banana Bread it provides a magnificent texture without a hint of flavor.

 To develop this recipe, I started with my favorite Oatmeal Banana Bread and embellished it with shredded, raw zucchini and a generous mound of chopped walnuts for crunch.
 Both versions are spectacularly flavorful and both require a torturous wait.
-To get those smooth slices, the loaves must be wrapped tightly and refrigerated overnight or at least several hours.
+To get those smooth slices, the loaves must be cooled then wrapped tightly and held at room temperature overnight or at least several hours.
 And if you just can’t wait, your warm slices will still be delectable, just soft and shaggy.

 Note that this recipe calls for more than many recipes call for, the equivalent of about two medium zucchini.
 This yields a dense, moist bread; solid, but on its way to gooey.
 If you like your banana bread more delicate, with a lighter crumb, use less – at least 5 ounces and up to the 10 I’ve called for.